djwglpuppy/node-email-listener/README.md

 ```

 ##notes
 Right now it just emits the raw body of the email message.
-I eventually want to send the body parsed on sepearated appropriately
+I eventually want to appropriately parse and return the body for easier manipulation.